-Ostersunds: Rise of Swedish club under English manager Graham Potter
+Ostersunds FK: Rise of Swedish club under English manager Graham Potter

 - From the section European Football

+A version of this article was first published on 11 November 2017.

+Rewind to July in Istanbul, and a little-known team from Sweden stand on the brink of history as the clock ticks down on the second leg of their Europa League qualifier against Turkish giants Galatasaray.

-With five minutes to go, Daniel Kindberg rose from his seat and made his way down the steps of Galatasaray's Turk Telecom Arena to join his players in celebrating the biggest result in little Ostersunds' history.
+With five minutes remaining, Ostersunds FK chairman Daniel Kindberg rises from his seat and makes his way down the steps of the Turk Telecom Arena, ready to join his players in celebrating a 3-1 aggregate victory - the biggest result in the club's history.

-He knew they would have to handle the final whistle just right, as they had the 180 minutes of Europa League football that preceded it.
-The Gala fans are known across the world for their ferocity and had already shown their displeasure at the impending defeat by a supposedly vastly inferior Swedish opponent.
+Kindberg knows the players will have to handle the final whistle right, just as they have the 180 minutes of football that preceded it.

+The Gala fans are known for their ferocity and have already shown their displeasure at the impending defeat by a supposedly vastly inferior Swedish opponent.

-When the referee blew there were whistles and boos and insults directed to the home side.
-And then came the applause...
+When the referee blows, there are predictable whistles and boos and insults directed at the home side.

-"I was stunned," Ostersunds chairman Kindberg tells BBC Sport.
+"I was stunned," Kindberg tells BBC Sport.
 "The Turkish supporters - who had been very hostile at the beginning - rose up and applauded us off the pitch.

-"I asked some of the staff: 'What is this?'
+"I asked some of the staff, 'What is this?'
 And they were shocked.
 Galatasaray were founded in 1905 and they said that never in their history had they applauded a team off.
 It had never happened before.

 "Our players were fantastic.
 They were lions, they were brave.
 These are the proud moments that give us the energy we need to continue when people tell us it is impossible.
 It is not."